neurobin/MT7630E/README.md

 The driver will automatically load at startup...

-After you have a working internet connection, install bluetooth with
+After having a working internet connection *and disabled the secure boot if you have one*, install bluetooth with

     sudo ./install_bluetooth